 We call diarrhoea ‘chronic’ when it goes for 2 or more weeks.
 Most of these dogs by now have extra symptoms such as:

-The causes of chronic diarrhoea are usually trickier to find and require extra tests for diagnosis and treatment.
+The causes of chronic diarrhoea usually require extra tests for diagnosis and treatment.
 These include:

 These tests are chosen based on the vet’s suspicions.
 Each disease is listed below.